benzionchen/Text-Maze-Solver-Dijkstra-s-w--Union-Find/README.md

 or even move around the obstacles, as long as it's in the proper format, the algorithm will be able to traverse appropriately from start to end.

 I originally wanted to do something related to maps and GPS but it looked like another classmate (Faisal) did it so I didn't want to seem like I was copying his idea.
 But I was still intrigued about
-Union Find and how its runtime is the inverse Ackerman function (O(α(n))).
+Union-Find and how its runtime is the inverse Ackerman function (O(α(n))).
 I first came across this Data Structure in my 3104 Algorithms class, and learned that it saves computational bandwidth by avoiding the execution of Dijkstra's algorithm on a maze that has no theoretical solution.
 As the maze dynamically changes with new obstacles "x" being added and removed, Union-Find is well suited for these types of scenarios because it allows for efficient merging and querying of connected components.
 If this was a LARGE maze (1000s+ cells with many permutations) naive connectivity checks are computationally expensive.
 Preprocessing the maze is O(nlog*n) time where n is the number of cells, and connectivity checks between cells is close to constant time.
 I encourage the user to add